Fur parents should be aware of how to prevent injuries when leaving their beloved pets at doggie daycare facilities.

-Having a high fence and secured gates to ensure that the Dogs cannot run outside is also a must.
+Having a high fence and secured gates to ensure that the dogs cannot run outside is also a must.

 There is an incident wherein a staff forgot to close the gate.
 The dog then ran outside the street and a passing car hit the dog.
-Things that can be prevented if there are enough precautions.
+Things that can be prevented if there are enough precautions

 This is one of the main causes of a brawl inside a Doggie Daycare.
-There is a case in Massachusetts way back 2009, a Shih-Tsu was mauled to death by a group of larger dogs at daycare.
-Another case in Hawaii year 2014, a Chihuahua was ripped to pieces by a Labrador.
-An investigation was made and turned out that the Labrador has some little stuffed toys inside the cage and it seems that the larger dog thought that the Chihuahua was one of the toys.
+There is a case in Massachusetts way back in 2009, a Shih-Tsu was mauled to death by a group of larger dogs at daycare.
+In another case in Hawaii year 2014, a Chihuahua was ripped to pieces by a Labrador.
+An investigation was made and it turned out that the Labrador has some little stuffed toys inside the cage and it seems that the larger dog thought that the Chihuahua was one of the toys.